 Before you start, obtain the required information from your company's IT team.
 See Requirements for enabling SAML SSO.

-- Click the Admin icon () in the sidebar, then select Security from the Settings category.
+- Click the Security icon () in the left sidebar, then click the Single sign-on tab.

 - For SAML SSO URL, enter the remote login URL of your SAML server.